Products

 What Causes Dry Mouth at Night?

-Most people can agree that when they wake up, they have the feeling of a dry mouth (xerostomia).
-It occurs when there is not enough saliva to coat the oral tissues, leaving people susceptible to bad breath, plaque build-up, and mouth sores.
+Dry mouth is when there’s insufficient saliva to coat the oral tissues.
+This leaves people susceptible to bad breath, plaque build-up, and mouth sores.

 • Dry, uncomfortable throat